fpgirard/XPedition/README.md

 Pricing to 3D print and mill components can vary widely.
 Invest the time to get multiple quotes.

 ## Distribution
 I've learned that Google Forms is a great way to get pre-orders.
 [PirateShip.com](https://www.pirateship.com/) was a very elegant and affordable way to ship kits to customers.
+Through the KTP Project, over 170 KTP kits have shipped worldwide.
+In North America alone, it's been exciting to see [where these kits have landed](https://www.google.com/maps/d/edit?mid=1j4f2kwrzCzY-WC6AkdaDrvElPkuhrJU&usp=sharing)!

 ## Support
 Huge shout out to [Matt DeHaan](https://www.facebook.com/matthew.alan.393), [Dusty Harrison](https://www.facebook.com/nosirrah.nitsud.leahcim), and [Bradley Crosby](https://www.facebook.com/bradleycrosby)) for their unwavering support for KTP's development.